Zettlr/zettlr-docs/docs/en/reference/markdown-basics.md

 - Create item lists by prepending each line with a `-`, a `*` or a `+` character.
 If you would like to, you can mix these symbols!
 - Sorted lists need numbers in the format `1.` in front of them.

+!!! note

-> **Note**: The numbers do _not_ have to be in order.
+    The numbers do _not_ have to be in order.
 On each export, the converter will automatically correctly number them ascending, so a list containing the list numbers 1, 6, 14, 2 will be rendered as a list using the numbers 1, 2, 3, 4!

 ### Links and images